asm-products/ccar-websockets/Features.md

 	The vote is confirmed after a successful confirmation.
 	During this time, the same user cannot vote more than the number of votes allowed and this number can be more than the number of votes totally allowed per voter.
 Which is ok, because only confirmed votes are counted.
-For example, if a voter is allowed 5 votes, the client is a bot sending about 100 votes, before we receive any confirmations, is allowed and we will count it as such.
+For example, if a voter is allowed 5 votes, and the client is a bot sending about 100 votes, before we receive any confirmations.
 Once we have confirmations, only votes that are left will counted ensuring that each user cannot vote more than the number of votes allowed in the ballot per voter.